 If your model has failed and you don’t know why, this is a quick general checklist that can help you verify whether you have designed the experiment correctly.

-1. Check the requirements for the data format (CSVs, Tiffs) that the EcoCommons platform accepts
+1. Check the requirements for the data format (CSVs, Tiffs) that the EcoCommons platform accepts.

-2. Check that all climate environmental layers and occurrence records are properly selected and listed under your selected ‘Study Area’ region
+2. Check that all climate environmental layers and occurrence records are properly selected and listed under your selected ‘Study Area’ region.

-3. Tree-based models typically require more data than other methods - make sure you have enough records to run this type of model
+3. Tree-based models typically require more data than other methods - make sure you have enough records to run this type of model.

-4. Random seed – sometimes the pseudo-absence points generated cannot be used to train a viable model and it will fail.
+5. Random seed – sometimes the pseudo-absence points generated cannot be used to train a viable model and it will fail.
 Setting a new random seed can help with this.
 If users are finding that only certain random seeds are working for a model, this could indicate that model viability is more dependent on pseudo-absence over occurrence point distributions.

-5. Check the log file (.Rout) which you can find under: Failed experiment > model result files > ‘Log file’(.Rout) > View > Scroll to the bottom to find out where the model has stopped executing.
+6. Check the log file (.Rout) which you can find under: Failed experiment > model result files > ‘Log file’(.Rout) > View > Scroll to the bottom to find out where the model has stopped executing.
+Unsure what this means?
+These errors will indicate error occurred in the R environment.
+Extent is not overlapping, error in reading function, error after a package update etc.

 1. If there are no outputs check for the error messages